probert999/mars-rover/README.md

 ><i>mvn compile package</i>

-The unit tests will be executed as part of the build process which produces a jar file in the tagret directory.
+The unit tests will be executed as part of the build process which produces a jar file in the target directory.

 <br>To run the application, from the command line, enter: